 Special Silly Episode

 * Star Trek Borrows Technology from Lost in Space: Trekkie fanatics think that Gene Roddenberry introduced the world to many of our new technological concepts.
-Even the book, The Physics of Star Trek, written by our debate opponent physicist Lawrence Krauss, should have been titled The Physics of Lost in Space.
+Even the book, The Physics of Star Trek, written by our debate opponent (and now #MeToo discredited) physicist Lawrence Krauss, should have been titled The Physics of Lost in Space.
 (Krauss is known for mistitling his books, including for example, A Universe from Nothing).
-In reality, all those fun technological concepts came not from Star Trek, but from Lost in Space!
+In reality, all those fun technological concepts (like those also in 1968 in Stanley Kubrick's 2001: A Space Odessy) came not from Star Trek, but from Lost in Space!

 * Warning, warning Will Robinson: There are Bible verses up ahead.
 As Solomon wrote: "There is no new thing under the sun…" or, beyond it for that matter.
-Lost in Space first aired on TV in 1965, a year before Star Trek, and prefigured much of the technology and culture of its step-child spin off.
+Lost in Space originally aired on TV from 1965 to 1968, beginning a year before Star Trek (and three before Kubrick's Odessy), and prefigured much of the technology and culture of its step-child spin-off.
 Like these…

 "Resistance is futile!" says an alien to the robot!
 (Wreck Of the Robot)